Quarter of a Century Without a Quarter of a Clue

 The age of 25 seems objectively boring and unimportant as I approach the final weeks before I become it.
 You are not in your "early twenties" anymore, so there are some societal constructs that come into play.
-You can't slam jägerbombs without your bar companions casting a judgmental glower in your direction.
-You can't eat a pile of Taco Bell in bed at four in the morning without that nagging "you know better" voice souring the mood.
-When you roll into work in sunglasses and a hoodie and pants that look like pants but are really pajamas, your coworker's fancy boots click on the floor a little louder than usual.

 When I started working at Swash as an intern, I was 20 years old.
-I was also an idiot.
+I was also not-so-bright.
 I will probably say similar things about "now me" in five years.
 That is a phenomenon that I am just barely coming to grips with – the me of yore is a real dummy.

 Hindsight's a b-word.

 So here's to 2016, a year that will see me turn 25 right here in Denton, a place that feels like home.
 Although it's an outwardly underwhelming milestone, it feels special to me right now.